firavoyage/blogging/ruanyf.md

 ---

 On the iOS side, I regret not knowing how horrible Xcode is and how horrible Apple's documentation is.
-On the Android side, I regret not realizing that no matter what kind of slick new well documented APIs Google releases we will all be writing code for Android 4.4 for the rest of our lives.
+On ndroid side, I regret not realizing that no matter what kind of slick new well documented APIs Google releases we will all be writing code for Android 4.4 for the rest of our lives.
 Also, I wish I knew mobile developers are some of the lowest paid developers other than game industry peons.

 ## sketchy style whiteboard web app excalidraw